Madd Fari Rules in Tajweed: Extended Elongation Guide

 • Ya: Tongue high, lips spread

-Focus: Maintaining position throughout extended duration.
+Focus: Maintaining position throughout the extended duration.

 Drill D — Speed Variation

-Practice Madd Fari at different speeds:
+Practise Madd Fari at different speeds:

 • Slow: Emphasize each 4-6 count hold